Getting legal help

-You could be entitled to free legal advice from an employee assistance programme or a trade union.
-These can sometimes offer help with legal fees, or provide a telephone helpline service.
-You should also check any insurance policies (such as car or household) in case they include free legal advice.
+If your employer is part of an employee assistance programme, you could be entitled to free legal advice from them.
+Similarly if you are the member of a trade union they may be able to help you.
+These services can sometimes offer help with legal fees, or provide a telephone helpline service.
+You should also check any insurance policies you have (such as car or household insurance) in case they include free legal advice.

 It is becoming increasingly difficult to get help with the cost of legal advice, which means more people have to complete court forms without the help of a solicitor or represent themselves in court.
 This can be a challenging and daunting experience.
 Below you will find links to useful resources that may help.

 For general information about going to court, and an overview of the court system, see the guide ‘Going to court’ by the judiciary of England and Wales.

 Advicenow provide useful information on the court process for resolving contact arrangements and financial agreements between you and your child’s other parent, including guides to using the courts without a lawyer (scroll down after clicking the link).

 Advicenow has a number of resources on finances including a guide on applying for a financial order without the help of a lawyer, and a guide to sorting out your finances when you get divorced.
 You can download the guides from the Advicenow website.

 Representing yourself in court